 Index funds offer seven benefits over actively-managed mutual funds

-- Low Costs – Index funds have much lower expenses than active funds.
+- Low Costs.
+Index funds have much lower expenses than active funds.
 These funds save on fund managers, research analysts, don’t build distribution strongholds and their low turnover ensures lower transaction cost

-- Transparency – As index funds track the index, investors can know on any day what stocks they will hold
+- Transparency.
+As index funds track the index, investors can know on any day what stocks they will hold

 How Index funds started?

-Until the launch of the Vanguard 500 index fund in 1976, brokerage houses and mutual funds acted as gatekeepers of the stock market and would let investors in only after ensuring they get a big slice in investment fees which were a full percentage point or more as compared to the much smaller fees we see now.
+Until the launch of the Vanguard 500 index fund in 1976, brokerage houses and mutual funds acted as gatekeepers of the stock market.
+They would let investors in only after ensuring they get a big slice in investment fees.
+The fees were a full percentage point (1%) or more as compared to the much smaller fees we see now.